k0sproject/k0s/docs/k0s-multi-node.md

 $ systemctl start k0scontroller
 ```

-k0s process will act as a "supervisor" for all of the control plane components.
-In a few seconds you'll have the control plane up-and-running.
+k0s process acts as a "supervisor" for all of the control plane components.
+In moments the control plane will be up and running.

-#### 3. Create a join token
+### 3. Create a join token

-To be able to join workers into the cluster a token is needed.
-The token embeds information, which enables mutual trust between the worker and controller(s) and allows the node to join the cluster as worker.
+You need a token to join workers to the cluster.
+The token embeds information that enables mutual trust between the worker and controller(s) and which allows the node to join the cluster as worker.

-To get a token run the following command on one of the existing controller nodes:
+To get a token, run the following command on one of the existing controller nodes:

 ```sh
 $ k0s token create --role=worker
 ```

-This will output a long [token](#tokens) string, which you will use to add a worker to the cluster.
-For enhanced security, it's possible to set an expiration time for the token by using:
+The resulting output is a long [token](#tokens) string, which you can use to add a worker to the cluster.

+For enhanced security, run the following command to set an expiration time for the token:

 ```sh
 $ k0s token create --role=worker --expiry=100h > token-file
 ```

-#### 4. Add workers to the cluster
+### 4. Add workers to the cluster

-To join the worker we need to run k0s in the worker mode with the token from the previous step:
+To join the worker, run k0s in the worker mode with the join token you created:

 ```sh
 $ k0s install worker --token-file /path/to/token/file
 ```